carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 ##### Response Object
 -  `id` - _string_ - (REQUIRED) - The `id` of the Power System Resource associated with this export.
+- 	`unit` - _string_ - (REQUIRED) - For electricity, SHOULD be one of:  [`MWh`, `kWh`, `Wh`]
 - `exports` - _Array_
 	-  `startDatetime` - _ISO8601 Datetime_ - (REQUIRED) - The datetime MUST be timezone aware.
 	-   `endDatetime` - _ISO8601 Datetime_ - (REQUIRED)  - The datetime MUST be timezone aware.
-	- `measurement` - _positive float_ - (REQUIRED) - A value of the amount of energy exported by this PSR.
+	- `value` - _positive float_ - (REQUIRED) - A value of the amount of energy exported by this PSR.
 The value must be 0 or a positive value (imports should be provided in the other endpoint).
-	- `unit` - _string_ - (REQUIRED) - For electricity, SHOULD be one of:  [`MWh`, `kWh`, `Wh`]
-	  - `MeasurementByConnectedPSR` - _Array_ - (REQUIRED) - Key-value pairs of the connected PSR that this PSR is exporting energy to and the amount of energy that comes from that PSR.
+	  - `valueByConnectedPSR` - _Array_ - (REQUIRED) - Key-value pairs of the connected PSR that this PSR is exporting energy to and the amount of energy that comes from that PSR.
 The unit for these values MUST be the same as that of the `unit` field.
 	  - `connectedPSR` - _String_
-	  - `measurement` - _positive float_ - A value of the amount of energy exported to the `connectedPSR`.
+	  - `value` - _positive float_ - A value of the amount of energy exported to the `connectedPSR`.
 The value must be 0 or a positive value (exports should be provided in the other endpoint).
 ```
 ==Request==
 GET /power-system-resources/US-WECC-CISO/exports?startDatetime=2022-01-01&endDatetime=2023-01-01 HTTP/1.1